Omycron83/Notes/Temp/Vorschrieb.md

 - Refugee crises
 - D

+- Foreground
-- Foreground: Person with large,
+- Middleground: Person with large, blond hair dressed in blue suite w/ red
+- Shakes hand with another person with a large, black texas-style hat and a black suite smoking large cigar
+- left hand side of the

-Satirizes the politics of trump, who both wants to ... while simultaneously -> Trump
+Satirizes the politics of trump, who both wants to prevent immigration while simultaneously causing it through inaction towards climate change
+-> Trump
 -> Sterotypical depiction of immoral industrialist
 -> US fossil fuel industry, by coal, factories and large clouds of smoke